 Investors in and industry analysts following the real estate industry utilize supplemental earnings measures such as net operating income ("NOI), earnings before interest, taxes, depreciation and amortization for real estate ("EBITDAre"), funds from operations ("FFO"), core funds from operations ("Core FFO") and adjusted funds from operations ("AFFO") as supplemental operating performance measures of an equity REIT.
 Historical cost accounting for real estate assets in accordance with accounting principles generally accepted in the United States of America ("GAAP") implicitly assumes that the value of real estate assets diminishes predictably over time through depreciation.
 Since real estate values instead have historically risen or fallen with market conditions, many industry analysts and investors prefer to supplement operating results that use historical cost accounting with measures such as NOI, EBITDAre, FFO, Core FFO and AFFO, among others.
-We provide information related to NOI, EBITDAre, FFO, Core FFO and AFFO both because such industry analysts are interested in such information, and because our management believes NOI, EBITDAre, FFO, Core FFO and AFFO are factors used by management in measuring our performance.
+We provide information related to NOI, EBITDAre, FFO, Core FFO are important performance measures.
+NOI, EBITDAre, FFO, Core FFO and AFFO are important performance measures.
+NOI, EBITDAre, FFO, Core FFO and AFFO are measures unagement in measuring our performance.
 Neither NOI, EBITDAre, FFO, Core FFO and AFFO are factors used by management in measuring our performance.
 Neither NOI, EBITDAre, FFO, Core FFO or AFFO represents cash generated from operating activities in accordance with GAAP and neither should be considered as an alternative to cash flow from operating activities as a measure of our liquidity, nor is either indicative of funds available for our cash needs, including our ability to make cash distributions.